jmindek/c64gotd/README.md

 ### 2. Add game ROMs

+- **Local development:**
-- **Local development:** Place ROMs in the `games/` directory at the project root.
-These will be uploaded to the local S3 bucket in LocalStack on startup.
+ - Place ROMs in the `games/` directory at the project root.
+    - These will be uploaded to the local S3 bucket in LocalStack on startup.
+ - Add to games_data.py
+ - Delete games.db
+ - Rebuild docker image
-- **Production:** Upload ROMs to your configured AWS S3 bucket as required by your deployment.
+- **Production:** Upload ROMs to your configured AWS S3 bucket as required by your deployment assuming the steps for local development were followed.

 ---